amutheo/viralphyl/docs/output.md

 ### Amplicon: artic minion

 The [artic minion]() is a tool from the [ARTIC field bioinformatics pipeline](https://github.com/artic-network/fieldbioinformatics), used to filter, trim, align the reads, call variants and produce a consesus sequence.
-The artic minion version used is

 ### Amplicon: Mosdepth
 [Mosdepth](https://github.com/brentp/mosdepth) calculates the depth coverage, and gives the amplicon coverage QC plots.